Is It Legal?: Bob Birch

 Bob is the office manager of Lotus, Spackman & Phelps, and is, aside from Stella, probably the most competent employee of the firm.
-A very dedicated worker, Bob is endearing yet dithering, whom tends toward bossiness and is a bit of a prude, which tends to grate on many of his co-workers.
+A very dedicated worker, Bob is endearing yet dithering, tends toward bossiness and is a bit of a prude, all of which tend to grate on many of his colleagues.

-He fell in love with Sarah, a worker at the sandwich shop Mr. Bappy which is located in the same building as the firm.
+He fell in love with Sarah, a worker at the sandwich shop, Mr. Bappy, which is located in the same building as the firm.
 Bob pursued her—despite her apparent lack of interest and his allergy to bread products.
 This eventually led to the dissolution of his marriage and a drawer full of odd-flavoured baps.
 During the third series, he and Stella became a couple.

 Alison

-Alison is the stroppy secretary who has a job at the firm only because her estate agent boyfriend sends them many clients who need conveyancing services.
-She is constantly bored and likes to annoy the other members of the firm, particularly Bob, because of his crush on Sarah.
+Alison is the stroppy secretary who has a job at the firm only because her estate agent boyfriend sends it many clients who need conveyancing services.
+She is constantly bored and likes to annoy the other personnel of the firm, particularly Bob because of his crush on Sarah.

 Darren

-Darren is the firm's office assistant and general jack-of-all-trades.
-Generally seen as incompetent at his job, but he remains on good terms with Bob and Colin despite Stella's obvious dislike of him.
-His object of affection is Alison.
+Darren is the firm’s office assistant and general jack-of-all-trades.
+Generally seen as incompetent at his job, he remains on good terms with Bob and Colin despite Stella’s obvious dislike of him.
+The object of his affections is Alison.